How is the flu spread and how do you catch it?

 The flu virus is carried and spread in the droplets expelled from the nose or mouth in coughs and sneezes.
 When an infected person sneezes or coughs and doesn’t cover their nose or mouth, these droplets come into contact with that person’s surroundings.

-Droplets typically travel for up to one metre from the nose or mouth.
+Droplets typically travel for up to 6ft from the nose or mouth.
 They hang suspended in the air before settling on surfaces.
 If the infected person sneezes or coughs into their hand, they can contaminate surfaces by touching them.

 If you are standing close to someone when they sneeze or cough, there’s a high risk that you will inhale some of these droplets and become sick.
 However, this is not the only route of transmission.